EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Board-Level Requirements:

-• Approve FedRAMP authorization packages
+• Approve FedRAMP-aligned consulting expertise work packages

 • Review Continuous Monitoring (ConMon) results